 Primary research question as the title Who is this summary for?
-This summary was underthin for The Ottawa Hospital and is intended for use by local bashin systems stakeholders, policymakers and decision-makers within the Champlain LHIN.
-What is the evidence of the effectiveness and safety of emergency department short stay This report summarizes evidence of the effectiveness and safety of short stay units (SSU) in the susergeory department (ED).
-Its instead is to support knowledge needs of stakeholders considering the implementation of SSUs in The Ottawa Hospital and greater Champlain region.
-Key Metaget > Evidence from a moderately robust systematic review indicates \$50% may be lead to improved clinical outcomes and efficiency in bashborer delivery.
-Yet, this systematic review is nearly a decade old.
-A rigorous and updated systematic review on this issue is strongly recommended.
-Most comparative evaluations of SSUs to date have involved before-and-after designs; consequently caution must be used in interpreting positive findings which may have also resulted from non-SSU improvement over time (e.g. changes in practice behaviors, increased hospital beds).
-This summary includes: Key findings from a broad collect recent literature and evidence some There is a dearth of quality RCTs in both the literature assessing SSUs specifically, and ED overcrowding more globally.
-Evidence from the few RCTs reviewed are limited in generalizability due to the disease specific focus of the observation units evaluated (e.g. cardiac, asthma).
-His summary does not There is limited evidence from one systematic review indicating that SSUs may lead to improved patient satisfaction in specific clinical contents.
+This summary was undersion for The Ottawa Hospital and is intended for use by local health systems stakeholders, policy-makers and decision-makers within the Champlain LHDN.
+What is the evidence of the effectiveness and safety of emergency department short stay This report summariaes evidence of the effectiveness and safety of short stay units (SSU) in the emergency department (ED).
+In instead is to support knowledge needs of stakeholders considering the implementation of SSUs in The Ottawa Hospital and greater Champlain region.
+Information about this evidence Key Memages > Exidence from a moderately robust systematic review indicates SSUs may be lead to improved clinical entromes and efficiency in healthcare delivery.
+Yest, this systematic review is nearly a decade old.
+A lagrous and updated systematic review on this issue is strongly recommended.
+Most comparative evaluations of SSUs to date have involved before-and-after designs; consequently caution must be used in interpreting positive findings which may have also resulted from nen-SSU improvement over time (e.g. changes in practice behaviors, increased hospital beds).
+This summary includes: Key findings from a broad collection of recent literature and evidence sources.
+There is a dearth of quality RCTs in both the literature assessing SSUs specifically, and ED overcrowding more globally.
+Evidence from the few RCTs reviewed are limited in generalizability dats to the disease specific forces of the observation units evaluated (e.g. cardiac, asthma). include: • Recommendation: • Additional information not presented in the literature. • Detailed descriptions of the interventions presented in the studies.
+His summary does not There is limited evidence from one systematic review indicating that SSUs may lead to improved patient satisfaction in specific clinical contexts Page 3 of 8 February 2011 a.
+Date Kgf POLING Emergency department overcrowding has been defined as "a simunion where the damand for emergency services exceeds the ability to provide care in a reseconable amount of time."
+(Bond et al., 2006).
+El Dovercrowding is a serious and engoging issue serves Canada, according to a 2006 survey of Canadian ED directors, S2% of respondants reported exercrowding to be a major or severe problem in 2004 and 2005 (Bond et al. 2006).